khpavel/clindoc-app-backend/API_SPECIFICATION.md

 - Creates a new section version with rendered template content
 - Template is rendered with context from study data and RAG chunks
 - Returns status code `201 Created`
+- The response includes `template_id` field linking to the template used

 **Error Responses:**
 - `400`: Section does not belong to the specified study